I’m getting towards the end of my four month, hand luggage only trip.

 - Finding the perfect cabin bag to take with me

-- The two biggest frustrations in travelling long term with hand luggage only
+- The two biggest frustrations in traveling long term with hand luggage only

 - What happened the one time I was forced to check a bag in